-5. The landlord will, in except of cases of emergency, give the tenant reasonable notice of not less than 24 hours in writing (unless otherwise agreed with the tenant) when access to the property is required by the landlord or their agents.
+5. The landlord will, in except of cases of emergency, give the tenant reasonable notice of not less than 24 hours in writing or 48 hours for Private Residential Tenancies (unless otherwise agreed with the tenant) when access to the property is required by the landlord or their agents.

 6. The landlord will give such reasonable assistance as is required by a local authority to enable a tenant to claim housing benefit.